 6/10/20 Update: District Judge William M. Conley dismissed the case against us.
 You can read more here BTOD Lawsuit: Case Dismissed Next Technologies Inc. v.
 Beyond The Office Door, LLC

-5/14/20 Update: If you’ve been following our brand, you may or may not have seen that we are currently in a lawsuit with a company called Next Technologies based in Georgetown, TX.
+5/14/20 Update: If you’ve been following our brand, you may or may not have seen that we were in a lawsuit with a company called Next Technologies based in Georgetown, TX.
 This is the parent company for both EvoDesk and Xdesk, formally named NextDesk.
 At the direction of our counsel, we haven’t really addressed this lawsuit publicly.
 But unfortunately, because of their continued attacks on our business and me personally, we thought it was important we cover five of the main areas that they’ve outlined on their website, what they call “BTOD Exposed.”
 In the video below we cover the Xdesk Terra and show you how the claims they are making against us are false.

 Today we are going to be taking a look at the mid-range electric standing desk by EvoDesk.
 EvoDesk is a secondary brand created by the high-end line of standing desks, NextDesk.
 Once you have spent some time reading through their website, it becomes very clear they are the same company.
 Of all the standing desk companies we have researched to date, EvoDesk/NextDesk appears to be the most over-hyped of them all.
 From a laundry list of “Best-in Class” claims, to fancy names for standard features, EvoDesk had a lot to live up to.
 So with that said, let’s a take a closer look to see how they fared.

 Need help?
 Get our Free Electric Standing Desk Buying Guide!

 Full Disclaimer: We are an office furniture dealer and sell some of the products we review.
 To learn more about the products we sell, our review process and why you can trust us, please visit: Why we’re different.
 Who is BTOD.com and The Breakroom Blog?